-With my Year 10 GCSE class I used some ideas from a site I often use: Mudd Math Fun Facts.
+In class With my Year 10 GCSE class I used some ideas from a site I often use: Mudd Math Fun Facts.
 Squares Ending in 5 and Multiplication by 11both made excellent starters, we looked at proofs as well as enjoying the mental Maths tricks!
-You will find more lightening arithmetic suggestions on the site.
+You will find more lightning arithmetic suggestions on the site.

 Resources OCR have published some very useful new resources; I have written before on their Check in tests.
 New tests for Foundation and Higher have been added.
 The Higher resources include Triangle mensuration, Language of functions and Algebraic expressions; these really are excellent resources and I will definitely be using all of them.

 Working with my Further Mathematics students on a work / energy question based on the Jack and Jill nursery rhyme started a lively discussion on what other stories and rhymes we could turn into Mechanics questions!
 We all immediately thought of Humpty Dumpty!
 I think the examiner was having fun with this one – the question carries on with poor Jack falling over and hurting himself.
 Jill seems to get off lightly unlike the original!
 If anyone is interested this is question 4 on the June 2007 MEI M2 paper.

 Staying with the subject of Complex Numbers, with the same students, another discussion we had recently when looking at Complex Numbers was the need to write clearly, a z can look like a 2 for example.
 See Mathematical Handwriting on Mathematics for Students.
 Also on Mathematics for Students I have updated the page giving links to A Level Exam papersto include some really useful solutions resources such as David Smith’s worked solutions.